-2 "Interstate 280/Winchester Boulevard Transportation Development Policy Nexus Study", September 2016, by the Department of Transportation, City of San José.
+&lt;sup>2 "Interstate 280/Winchester Boulevard Transportation Development Policy Nexus Study", September 2016, by the Department of Transportation, City of San José.

-3 The impact fee was adopted in September 2016 using 2017 dollars as its cost basis; after 2017, it will be increased annually on January 1 by the change in the Engineering News-Record Construction Cost Index for the San Francisco Bay Area, published by the McGraw Hill (SJMC sec.
+&lt;sup>3 The impact fee is increased annually on January 1 by the change in the Engineering News-Record Construction Cost Index for the San Francisco Bay Area, published by the McGraw Hill (SJMC sec.
 14.34.040.B).
 Additionally, individual development projects may be credited for vehicle trips for existing development on their property in accordance with the requirements of the Policy.